113ll3/Ibmclouddocscli/reference/ibmcloud/cli_subnet.md

 ```
 {: codeblock}

-This command creates a public subnet with 16 IP v4 addresses and places it on vlan with ID `567`.
+This command creates a public subnet with 16 IPV4 addresses and places it on VLAN with ID `567`.

 ## ibmcloud sl subnet detail
 {: #sl_subnet_detail}